 3) Scroll down to find stories about the market.

 4) Tap on a story to read more.

 1) To see how your stocks are doing, click on the stock on the left side of the screen.

 2) On the right side, notice real-time information on the company’s stock.

-In the example above, you’ll see a graph showing the current stock price for Apple (at the time of this writing).
+In the example above, you’ll see a graph showing the current stock price for Apple.
 By default, this chart shows the stock price throughout the present day.
 You can also view the chart for one week, one month, three months, six months, one year, two years, five years, ten years, and all time.

 3) Scroll down to see current stories about the company.

 4) Click on the story to read further.

 The Stocks app for macOS serves as a great resource to watch the markets and keep track of the latest business news.
 It will be interesting to see how it develops over the coming years as features are no doubt added.